ParacelFramework/Parpacks/readme.md

 Paracels are embedded in `.parpack` files — plaintext pseudo-JSON archives that contain:

 - A descriptive header telling the LLM what it is trying to do.
-  - Paracels, and the recursive rulesets
+- Paracels, and the recursive rulesets, and rules for interaction
+- A layered approach to semantic cognition, with interactions occuring in Esperanto, message output occuring in English (NEW!)
 - A context "garden" for main ideas of a subject matter

 Each Paracel enforces a unique tone, purpose, and memory scaffold.
 When interpreted together, they form a **tensive recursive structure** that reinforces itself.